 The line in song goes, “Make sure my sister knows I loved her.
 Make sure my mother knows the same.
 Always remember there was nothing worth sharing like the love that let us share our name.”
 Regardless of marriage, divorce, or children, we all come from a family, and share a family name with someone, or have in the past.
 I understand that this can be a tender issue when a child doesn’t share a name with both parents or neither, but somewhere in that family, there are commonalities, ancestors, stories, and love, that are part of that shared name lineage.
 When thinking about shared names, I also thinking about all of my family, meaning that by default, I’m also an Ostrander, Poradek, and Lily, along with a host of others.
 Though none of these will show up in a background check of me, they’re still a part of who I am and I feel proud that I have shared names, in one way or another, with such incredible people.

-When looking at marriage, took my husband’s name, and as I said before, took on a lot of drama, especially given the fact that his mother and I now really share a name–first and last.
+When looking at marriage, I took my husband’s name, and as I said before, took on a lot of drama, especially given the fact that his mother and I now really share a name–first and last.
 I won’t elaborate on that except to say, that it has afforded me self-reflection, priority-setting, and the ability to forgive.
 However, Chris was the last male Abbene in his generation, the one in his family to carry on the name.
 When we got married, there was a small amount of pressure to produce a male child to carry on that name, (mostly, in good Catholic, Italian fun.)
 We went one for four in that department, producing only one masculine child.
 However, our reality is that, because of our children’s health condition, they will likely never marry, have children, or pass on the family name–the boy or the girls, (should have have chosen to keep their names in marriage, if that were an option.)
 So, if I have a greater than is average pride for what is our shared little clan of Abbenes, with our shared name, perhaps that is why.
 We are it, and it will likely not go beyond the generation we have now.

 My family–all sides and names–means a great deal to me.
 My post was not at all meant to be a judgement on any of yours, and I deeply apologize if it felt that way to any of you.